Saint Peter's tomb

-St. Peter's baldachin, by Bernini, in the modern St. Peter's Basilica.
+St. Peter's Baldachin, by Bernini, in the modern St. Peter's Basilica.
 Saint Peter's tomb lies directly below this structure.

 Saint Peter's tomb is a site under St. Peter's Basilica that includes several graves and a structure said by Vatican authorities to have been built to memorialize the location of Saint Peter's grave.
-The site of St. Peter's tomb is alleged to be near the west end of the Vatican Necropolis, a complex of mausoleums that date between about AD 130 and AD 300.
+The site of St. Peter's tomb is alleged to be near the west end of the Vatican Necropolis, a complex of mausoleums that date between about AD 130 and AD 500.

 The Necropolis complex was partially torn down and filled with earth to provide a foundation for the building of the first St. Peter's Basilica during the reign of Constantine I in about AD 330.
 As the result of two campaigns of archaeological excavation, many bones have been found at the site of the 2nd-century shrine, but Pope Pius XII stated in December 1950 that none could be confirmed to be Saint Peter's with absolute certainty.

 On 26 June 1968, following the discovery of bones that had been transferred from a second tomb under the monument, Pope Paul VI stated that the relics of Saint Peter had been identified in a manner considered to be convincing.
 Circumstantial evidence was provided to support the claim.

-The grave allegedly lies at the foot of the aedicula beneath the floor.
+The grave lies at the foot of the aedicula beneath the floor.
 The remains of four individuals and several farm animals were found in this grave.
 In 1953, after the initial archeological efforts had been completed, another set of bones was found that were said to have been removed without the archeologists' knowledge from a niche (loculus) in the north side of a graffiti wall that abuts the red wall on the right of the aedicula.
 Subsequent testing indicated that these were the bones of a 60-to-70-year-old man.
 Margherita Guarducci argued that these were the remains of Saint Peter and that they had been moved into a niche in the graffiti wall from the grave under the aedicula "at the time of Constantine, after the peace of the church" (313).
 Antonio Ferrua, the archaeologist who headed the excavation that uncovered what the Catholic Church says is Saint Peter's Tomb, said he was not convinced the bones found were those of Saint Peter.
+The clear modern consensus is that, while the specific bone fragments may not be able to be conclusively verified as Peter's, the site was certainly his original burial place, with ancient Christians venerating the tomb for centuries before the construction of the original Constantinian Basilica.